zentechinc/conlang_tools/README.md

 A very rough version map looks something like this:
 0. beta <- WE ARE HERE!
-1. substitution - basically a multi-encoding substitution cypher library
+1. substitution - basically a multi-encoding word-valued substitution cypher tool
 2. fuzzy - still a substitution library, but with 'fuzzy' substitution logic
     * for example: 'rudy fox'. 'rudy' may not have a direct match in the encoding language, so the library should attempt a best-fit match
 3. langFiles - a given input should be run through a target language's langFile so that an earnest semantic translation may be attempted